HarshitPathak009/Note_My_Notes/README.md

 # Note_My_Notes
-A website to share my notes
+A website to share notes